Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 2 Domain 2.0 Threats, Vulnerabilities, and Mitigations.md

 C. Least privilege
 D. Segmentation

-Segmentation can be used to separeate systems of different sensitivity
+Segmentation can be used to separeate systems of different sensitivity.
+Least privilege is an effective practice to ensure only the rights required are in place, but does not meet the goal.

+39 C is correct
+As part of a zero-trust environment, Quentin is given rights that he needs only when he needs them through a checkout process and they are then removed when he is done.
+What mitigation technique best describes this solution?
+A. Segmentation
+B. Isolation
+C. Least privilege
+D. Configuration enforcement

+This is an example of least privilege implementation where only the privileges required are issued.
+Segmentation is used to separate systems or environments.

+# 41-50
+41.